Refugee Mental Health Challenges And How You Can Help

 As a result of the stressors listed above, people experiencing displacement are generally at higher risk of developing certain mental health problems, specifically post-traumatic stress disorder (PTSD), anxiety, depression, and panic disorders.
 According to the Refugee Health Technical Assistance Center, studies have found that rates of these mental health conditions among refugees vary in range depending on age and specific experiences.
 Some research estimates that PTSD affects as many as 10–40% of refugee adults and 50–90% of refugee children.
 Depression is estimated to affect 5–15% of adults and 6–40% of children in these populations.
 These rates listed here are notably higher than those typically seen in the general population, especially regarding children’s mental health, reflecting the reality that the refugee experience tends to be fraught with unique mental health stressors and challenges.

-Treatment options for the mental health challenges faced by refugees
+Treatment for mental health conditions faced by refugees

 The mental health treatment options for these individuals can vary depending on severity and their unique situations.
 In the general population, mental disorders such as depression, anxiety, and PTSD can often be effectively treated or managed through options like therapy, medication, and training in strategies such as mindfulness-based relaxation techniques.
 However, it depends on the person and their needs.
 Speaking with mental health professionals about their options is generally a recommended first step in seeking treatment.